Stormancer/netproxy/readme.md

 NetProxy
 ========

-Netproxy is a simple ipv6/ipv4 UDP & TCP proxy based on .NET Core.
-It should build and run for any .NET Core 1.1 compatible platform, tested on *win10-x64* and *ubuntu.16.10-x64*.
+Netproxy is a simple ipv6/ipv4 UDP & TCP proxy based on .NET 5.0.
+Tested on *win10-x64* and *ubuntu.16.20-x64*.

 Why?
 ====